 What your establishment does will be contingent upon local and state regs.
 Now’s the time to throw your sacred cows to the curb and think through a way to success.

 Think about new ways to build margins and add value while lowering costs.
 The founder of https://www.miracleonewinecompany.com, Charley McPherson has launched a new wine line delivered to the restaurant community all built around keg wines.
 Click here to learn more about Charley’s story and company.

 Operators who adopt this option for part of their wine list will have the ability to pour great wine into to-go friendly containers where allowed by law.
 This option will greatly increase margins, introduce better eco-friendly options, allow for a better narrative with customers, and still allow for great pairings with to-go menu options.

 There are operators also producing virtual events with their chefs and wine suppliers.
-Shared Spirits Marketing produces these types of experiences with operators as well.
+Liquid to Lips Marketing produces these types of experiences with operators as well.
 Check out a case study involving a Nashville restaurant and Louis Latour Wines out of France.
 Click here for case study.